knative/docs/docs/getting-started/first-trigger.md

     You can filter on any aspect of the CloudEvent you would like to.

-Some people call this **"Event-Driven Architecture"** which can be used to create your own **"Functions as a Service"** on Kubernetes :tada: :taco: :fire:
+You've just created an example of **"Event-Driven Architecture"** which can be used to create your own **"Functions as a Service"** on Kubernetes :tada: :taco: :fire: